technomancy/leiningen/README.md

   :plugins [[lein-ring "0.4.5"]])
 ```

-To find specific versions of a dependency, use `lein search`.
+To find specific versions of a dependency, use `lein search`, though
+note that this can be extremely slow the first time you use it.

-The `lein new` task generates a project skeleton with an
+The `lein new` task generates a project skeleton with an appropriate
-appropriate starting point from which you can work.
+starting point from which you can work.
 See the
 [sample.project.clj](https://github.com/technomancy/leiningen/blob/preview/sample.project.clj)
-file for a detailed listing of configuration options.
+file (also available via `lein help sample`) for a detailed listing of

-You can also have user-level configuration that applies for all
-projects.
-The `~/.lein/init.clj` file will be loaded every time
-Leiningen launches; any arbitrary code may go there.
-This code is
-executed inside Leiningen itself, not in your project.
-Set the
-`:init-ns` key in `:repl-options` in project.clj to point to a
-namespace if you want code executed inside your project in the repl.
+configuration options.

 ### Profiles